Led-adel-pilot/CogniGuide/README.md

 - **GET /api/referrals/link**: Authenticated endpoint that ensures a user has a referral code, returns the invite URL, and reports current-month redemption totals.
 - **POST /api/referrals/link**: Alias of the GET endpoint for clients that prefer POST.
-- **POST /api/referrals/redeem**: Accepts `{ code: string }` and rewards the referrer if the code is valid, not self-redeemed, and under the monthly cap.
-Returns updated monthly statistics and the referrer’s latest credit balance.
+- **POST /api/referrals/redeem**: Accepts `{ code: string }` and rewards both the referrer and the redeemer with 30 bonus credits when the code is valid, not self-redeemed, and under the monthly cap.
+Returns updated monthly statistics and the referrer’s latest credit balance, along with the redeemer’s new credit total.

 All referral endpoints authenticate via the Supabase service role key and return structured JSON with helpful error messages for UI handling.